BasileDM/System-Info-App/README.md

 # System Info Solution Overview

 This project is a *Windows only* C# client/server solution designed to gather information about systems where the client app is run on.
-The server app's centralizes the data sent by the clients through the API for storage in a database.
+The server app centralizes the data sent by the clients through the API for storage in a database.
 It is designed for companies that need to keep track of their customers' systems.

 ## Features